Lamden/lamden_link_docs/swapLamdenNative2lamden.md

 ### STEP 1️⃣
 ![external-lamden-step1](./static/external-lamden-step1.png ':size=800')

-1. You'll be prompted to connect your MetaMask Wallet
+In Step 1, you'll be prompted to connect your MetaMask Wallet.

-2. Enter the quantity of tokens you'd like to move
+1. Enter the quantity of tokens you'd like to move
+2. Click *Next Step*

 >[!Tip]
 >Some common issues you might encounter:<br/>